National Radical Camp (1993): Independence Day marches

 The association has also been known as initiators of marches during the National Independence Day of Poland.
 One of them (in Warsaw), as a co-initiative of several different nationalist movements in 2010, evolved in 2012 into one of the biggest events during the day, which now attracts a more diverse community.
 Since 2012, it has been organized by a registered association which was founded and is co-chaired by ONR.

 On 11 November 2017, 60,000 people marched in an Independence Day celebration procession co-organized by the ONR along with the All-Polish Youth.
-People from the group "Black Block", which consisted of associations "Niklot" and "Szturmowcy", carried banners that read "White Europe", "Europe Will Be White" and "Clean Blood, Sober mind - sXe.
+People from the group "Black Block", which consisted of associations "Niklot" and "Szturmowcy", carried banners that read "White Europe", "Europe Will Be White" and "Clean Blood".
 There were also others who were chanting "Death to enemies of the homeland" and "Catholic Poland, not secular".
 Foreign guests included self-identified Italian fascist Roberto Fiore, Slovak neo-Nazi MP Milan Mazurek, and several members of Hungary's far-right Jobbik party.
 American white supremacist Richard Spencer planned to speak at the march, but was banned from doing so, with the Ministry announcing in a later statement that Spencer's views were "in conflict with the legal order of Poland".
 The march was cited in a European Parliament resolution that called for member states to act decisively against far-right extremism.